Blog 9 minutes

 By automating these systems through ERP integration, your online business runs more smoothly.
 This prevents the chance that a customer will order the wrong product and decreases the amount of time your team(s) need to spend fixing these errors or answering simple questions — ultimately freeing up time to drive growth in your organization.

-The benefit of using an ERP-integrated e-commerce platform like Sana’s meant Century Martial Arts could achieve a high level of accuracy, even amidst a complex pricing structure and product assortment.
-Their Microsoft Dynamics ERP was directly integrated with their web store, and the result was a load speed that was 10 times faster, a 25-30% YOY growth in B2C retail, and 40% of B2B wholesale business driven online.
+The benefit of using an ERP-integrated e-commerce platform like Sana Commerce’s meant Harrison & Clough could achieve a high level of accuracy, even amidst a complex pricing structure and product assortment.

 Why B2B companies prefer ERP-integrated e-commerce